-- Add the bananas to a large mixing bowl and use a potato masher or fork to mash them well.
+- Add the bananas to a mixing bowl and use a potato masher or fork to mash them.

-- Add the coconut flour and baking soda and whisk again, making sure to incorporate any lumps from the coconut flour.
+- Add the coconut flour and baking soda and whisk well.

-- Store in an airtight container for up to a week or freeze for up to six months.
+- Store this paleo banana bread with coconut flour in an airtight container in the fridge for up to three days or freeze it for up to six months.

 You might also like

 - This delicious paleo lemon cake is made with coconut flour.

 - This mouthwatering chocolate hummus recipe is easy to make and delicious.